-The candidate will submit a dossier containing a current curriculum vita (eight page maximum), a statement of Major Accomplishments (two page maximum), a teaching philosophy statement (three page maximum), and evidence of teaching effectiveness (ten page maximum; see list in 5.3).
-The unit head will add a copy of the Offer Letter covering the period under consideration (reflecting allocation of effort) and any offer letter addendums to the dossier.
+The candidate will submit a dossier containing Sections 4 (Vita and Summary of Major Accomplishments, not to exceed 12 pages total) and 5 (Teaching Portfolio).
+The vita should contain a current curriculum vita (eight page maximum), a statement of Major Accomplishments (two page maximum).
+The Teaching portfolio should contain a teaching philosophy statement (three five page maximum) and evidence of teaching effectiveness (ten page maximum; see list in 5.33).
+Sections 4 and 5 should not exceed 25 pages in total.
+The unit head will add a copy of the Offer Letter covering the period under consideration (reflecting allocation of effort) and any offer letter addendums to the dossier, and the third-year review report and any responses.
 The unit may request additional information from the candidate.

 In the spring semester, the unit head will convene a quorum (at least two-thirds) of the eligible voting faculty of the appointment/promotion unit (see Section 3) to indicate if they think the candidate warrants further consideration for promotion.
+If the unit containing the position has insufficient eligible voting faculty (normally less than five), then the unit head should recruit faculty from related units to serve as an ad promotion review unit faculty committee.
 After reviewing and discussing the preliminary dossier, the eligible faculty will vote by secret ballot.
 Within three (3) days of the vote, the unit head or their designee must notify the candidate in writing of the eligible faculty's recommendation.
 The unit head may also provide feedback on the strengths and weaknesses of the dossier as perceived by the voting faculty.
 The candidate may decide to proceed with, or defer, their application for promotion at this point in time.